Neo23x0/munin/README.md

 - MODE A: Extracts hashes from any text file based on regular expressions
 - MODE B: Walks sample directory and checks hashes online
+- MODE C: Command line interface mode (fallback if no file or directory input is provided)
 - Retrieves valuable information from Virustotal via API (JSON response) and other information via permalink (HTML parsing)
+- Retrieves extra information from a list of platforms
 - Keeps a history (cache) to query the services only once for a hash that may appear multiple times in the text file
 - Cached objects are stored in JSON
 - Creates CSV file with the findings for easy post-processing and reporting